torrust/torrust-index-gui/docs/development_guide.md

 You can contribute adding more E2E tests.
 We are using this [issue](https://github.com/torrust/torrust-index-gui/issues/148) to track the tests we want to add.

 In order to run the E2E test you need to have a running application at <http://localhost:3000>.
-There two important variables hardcoded in Cypress configuration file `cypress.config.ts`:
+There are two important variables hardcoded in the Cypress configuration file `cypress.config.ts`:

 - The base URL: `http://localhost:3000` for the E2E testing environment.
-- The database file path: `./storage/database/torrust_index_backend_e2e_testing.db` for the E2E testing environment.
+- The database file path: `./storage/index/lib/database/e2e_testing_sqlite3.db` for the E2E testing environment.

-Those variables describe hot to access the system under test.
+Those variables describe how to access the system under test.

 > **IMPORTANT** The database file path is relative to the root directory of the Index GUI.
 We should try to avoid this kind of dependencies.
 But for now, it is the easiest way to run the E2E tests.
 Ideally we should be able to run the test suit against any environment.
 For example, we should be able to run the test suit against an staging environment.
 That's still possible if we are running the tests from a machine that has access to the filesystem environment or we could start running the test using MySQL SQLite.